Overview Next training

 General description

 The DNA Act on DNA testing in criminal matters was amended in March 2024.
 In addition, there are still many uncertainties about this specific matter, both in terms of definitions (e.g. what exactly is a DNA profile?) and the data flow and the actors involved (e.g. who does what?).
 In addition, the Data Protection Officer in DNA testing in criminal matters should provide the necessary data protection training with regard to the DNA labs and the service that manages the DNA databases in criminal matters (DIS at the National Institute of Criminalistics and Criminology (NICC)).
-In this context, the initiative was taken to shape this training.
+The NICC organises this training day for free and in collaboration with Data Protection Institute.

 The legislation has specific requirements regarding the complete data flow from DNA sampling by police forces to the analysis and report to the competent magistrate.
 Various actors are involved, such as the CSI teams of the police, the experts of the DNA labs, including at the National Institute of Criminalism and Criminology (NICC), as well as the national cell of the Federal Public Prosecutor’s Office.